terrytaylor01/Klepit/README.md

 # Klepit: A Reddit-Clone Portfolio Project

 ## Project Overview
 This project is a clone of the Reddit homepage, demonstrating my skills in front-end web development.
-The application is built with React and TailwindCSS, and initialized using Vite.
+The application is built with primarily React, TypeScript and TailwindCSS, and initialized using Vite.
 It features a list of posts in rows, with the ability to expand text posts to see the body text, and image posts to preview the image.

 ## Deployment
 [Find the live deployment here](https://klepit.pages.dev/)